Political Science, B.A.L.A.S.

 Students must complete the Campus General Education requirements including the campus general education language requirement.

 A Major Plan of Study Form must be completed and submitted to the LAS Student Affairs Office before the end of the fifth semester (60-75 hours).
 Please see your advisor.
 The plan will consist of the selection of a concentration and 12 hours of supporting coursework approved by an advisor.
 Minimum required major and supporting course work equates to 45 hours of Political Science courses.

 See the Political Science Major page for additional requirements and departmental distinction information.

-General Political Science Coursework
+Political Science Core Coursework

 |PS 100||Intro to Political Science||3|